GSA/digitalgov.gov/content/pages/3/open-opportunities-in-digitalgov.md

     </td>

     <td style="vertical-align: top">
       Doing â€œmore with lessâ€ is expected.
-But how do you meet stakeholder expectations, deliver onÂ a 21st century governmentÂ and keep your best and brightest staff engaged?
+But how do you meet stakeholder expectations, deliver on a 21st century government and keep your best and brightest staff engaged?
 Agencies are coming together to work on different pieces of the digital puzzle.
-TappingÂ your best and brightest to do interagency work can help you smartly create and adopt new tools and platforms at a lower cost and without reinventing the wheelâ€“gaining more for mission.
+Tapping your best and brightest to do interagency work can help you smartly create and adopt new tools and platforms at a lower cost and without reinventing the wheelâ€“gaining more for mission.
     </td>
   </tr>
 </table>